Bali Nyonga

-Bali Nyonga is a town in the Northwest Region of the country Cameroon on the West Central borders on the continent of Africa.
-It is the home of the Bali Nyonga, a people of the Chamba Leko group - an entity that migrated from Chamba around 1600.
+Bali Nyonga is a traditional chiefdom town in the Northwest Region of the country Cameroon on the West Central borders on the continent of Africa.
+It is one of the prominent Grassfields chiefdoms and serves as the home of the Bali Nyonga, a people of the Chamba Leko group - an entity that migrated from Chamba around 1600.
 Their language is known as mungaka.